Meditation for Life – Knowing Your Self through the Silence Within

 With the passage of time, the attention becomes more subtle and your awareness more pristine.
 In keeping with this, let the attention notice some predetermined object of focus.
 This might be the sound, sensation, frequency of a mantra, the breath itself or some sound within your environment.

 Note the object of your attention is nothing more than a resting point for your awareness.
 It is the place you return to again and again as the attention wonders, which it will.
-Each time you find yourself actively engaged in active directed intentional thought, let that be a signal to remind you to return to your predetermined point of focus…easily, effortlessly, casually and comfortably.
+Each time you find yourself actively engaged in directed intentional thought, let that be a signal to remind you to return to your predetermined point of focus…easily, effortlessly, casually and comfortably.

 Some will want to maintain this practice for fifteen to twenty minutes.
 Those more advanced in their practice may choose to sit in meditation for forty minutes.
 When the time is up, let the focal point fade into the background.
-And then notice what remains.
+And then, notice what remains.

 In the golden silence, allow yourself to rejoice in the well-being of the stillness within.
-Give yourself whatever time you desire to emerge slowly as you bring your awareness back to activity.
+Give yourself whatever time you desire to emerge slowly, as you bring your awareness back to activity.

 Should you want personal guidance, always feel free to reach out to me for guided meditation instruction.
 It would be both my honor and pleasure to teach you this life enhancing practice.
 You can find a link for a consultation on this page: https://innersanctuaryonline.org/spousal-abuse-help/